Low Level Commands

 Some commands allow to define how an environment is constructed for each package

-based on other packages in a dependency graph (see --envspec
+based on other packages in a dependency graph (see --envspec command option

 described above).
 This is done via DEPSPEC expressions.